Carpets are a beautiful and functional addition to your home, but maintenance can be tricky. How are you cleaning yours to best preserve them?

 - Quick: Dry cleaning is much quicker than steam cleaning.
 Even when a bit of moisture is required, your carpet will dry faster because it won’t be soaked.
 In dry cleaning, your carpet will be ready to walk on within an hour or so after cleaning.

 - Affordable: Carpet shampoos and compounds won’t cost you too much money.
 They’ll last if you use them sparingly, and bonnet pads can be laundered and reused.
-And if you need to hire a machine in order to assist with the cleaning, expect to pay around $30/hour (2).
+And if you need to hire a machine to assist with the cleaning, expect to pay around $30/hour (2).

 - Highly effective: Dry carpet cleaning is also more effective at stain removal because it uses specifically designed chemicals.